leontyevdv/catalog-service/README.md

 - Spec-first server with OpenAPI Generator.
 See the [apis/server](apis/server) directory.
 - External configuration with Spring Cloud Config Server.
 See the [config-repo](https://github.com/leontyevdv/book-service-config).
 - ADR (Architecture Decision Records).
 See the [doc/architecture/decisions](doc/architecture/decisions) directory and  [the ADR Tools' repo](https://github.com/npryce/adr-tools)
+- GitHub Actions
+- Spring JDBC and Flyway for database migrations

 ## TODO
 - Modify Gatling simulations to simulate load for this service.